Some info has been automatically translated. Show original language

 Granite Belt Majestic Retreat

-CaityRating, 5 stars3 weeks ago
+CaityRating, 5 stars1 month ago

 An amazing spot!
 We loved staying here!
 Would absolutely book again.
 A gem!